scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

-Enables stats that indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zyte-api-extract`.
+Enables stats that indicate which requested fields :ref:`obtained through scrapy-poet integration <scrapy-poet>` come directly from :ref:`zapi-extract`.

-If for any request no page object class is used to override :ref:`zyte-api-extract` fields for a given item type, the following stat is
+If for any request no page object class is used to override :ref:`zapi-extract` fields for a given item type, the following stat is
 set:

 .. code-block:: python